webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Healing-Kit.md

 ---
 aliases:
-  - Healing Kit
+- "Healing Kit"
 tags:
 - Compendium/CSRD/en/Equipment
 - Equipment/Fantasy
 - Equipment/Utility-Gear
 - Equipment/Value/Very-Expensive
 - Equipment/Value/5-Gp
 - Equipment/Asset
-title: Healing Kit
-collection: Equipment
-kind: Compendium
 ---

 ## Healing Kit

 >A collection of bandages, needles, thread, and basic medicines.
 Provides an asset on healing tasks.
 Some parts are reusable, but the kit runs out after about five uses.